GamesKnightStudios/GBBuilder/README.md

-# GB Hello World
+# GB Game Builder
-This is a simple example repository for building gameboy games using the Game Boy Developer Kit (GBDK)
+This is a simple example repository for building gameboy games using the Game Boy Developer Kit (GBDK).

 # Future improvements
  - [ ] Add Linux support